NixOS/nix.dev/source/tutorials/first-steps/reproducible-scripts.md

 - The parameter of `-I` refers to a specific Git commit of the Nixpkgs repository.

-  This ensures that the script will always run with the exact same packages versions, everywhere.
+  This ensures that the script will always run with the exact same package versions, everywhere.

 Make the script executable: